-Community Revitalization and Downtown Development Districts
+Community Revitalization, Opportunity Zones, and Downtown Development Districts (0-10 points)

 DSHA is committed to supporting community revitalization efforts.
 In order to further this purpose, developments located in Qualified Census Tracts [QCT] that contribute to an eligible Concerted Community Revitalization Plan [CCRP] will receive ten (10) points.
 No points will be awarded in this category to projects located in QCTs that do not contribute to an eligible CCRP.